drsalonsogil/QM_eMMa/README.md

 3. launches one persistent `qm_emma-daemon` process;
 4. exports the bridge variables used by the lightweight `qm_emma` shim.

-The actual Amber `sander` command then runs normally.
+The actual AMBER `sander` command then runs normally.
 At each EXTERN evaluation Amber launches only the tiny shell shim.
 Heavy Python, PySCF, GPU4PySCF and the CUDA context remain resident in the daemon.

 ## Persistent-density policy